All Episodes

 I totally understand what you guys are saying.

-But it makes way more sense that this is all based on ancient worships of the sun, I think.
+But it makes way more sense that this is all based on ancients worships, worship of the sun, I think.

-Hey, I wonder though about utility and like sort of again, so this don't sound super theoretical, but your personal reality How much is it you know you Massey or me Russell or any of us really how much is your personal reality?
+Hey, I wonder though about utility and like sort of again, so this don't sound super theoretical, like your personal reality, how much is it, you know, you Massey or me, Russell or any of us really, how much is your personal reality determined by the celestial bodies and the movements of the sun,

 There's like a meteorological system inside yourself.